 Students entering after first year pay six installments at a slightly higher rate.
 Generally, students will have completed paying their co-op fees by the end of third year.

 Consult the 'Co-op fees' section of this site for a current fee schedule.

 When do I pay this fee and what program services do I get?

 Students are required to pay their co-op fee in their first year.

-The full cost of the program is spread out over your first six or eight terms to minimize the financial burden on students in any particular year.
+The full cost of the program is spread out over your 1st six or eight terms to minimize the financial burden on students in any particular year.